Words and terms used in the world of From The Waters.

 A town in Pedlwers known for the sex festival it holds in the autumn.

-A Celestial Colour division responsible for education and further learning.
+An Aelish Celestial Colour division responsible for education and further learning.

 Verb.
-The process of a Striker creating the jwiixz on their Striker lover.
-The process of becoming lovers, either the first time to establish the bond or as part of an activity to reaffirm it.
+An Aelish Striker term for the process of a Striker creating the yiiv jwiixz on their Striker lover.
+It is essentially the process of becoming lovers, either the first time to establish the bond or as part of an activity to reaffirm it.

 Noun.
-The establishment of a Striker to Striker lover relationship or link.
+An Aelish Striker term for the establishment of a Striker to Striker lover relationship or link.

 A plant used to produce cotton.